-- Institutional refund policy-covers reductions in tuition, fees, etc. when a student fully withdraws during a term including the mandated policies for licensed institutions and cosmetology schools - Financial aid refund policy-explains return of funds to various aid programs - Financial aid satisfactory academic progress policy - Prioritization policy for the CCG program - Policy to "lock" student's enrollment level at a drop/add or other date - Leave of absence policy
+- Financial aid refund policy-explains return of funds to various aid programs - Financial aid satisfactory academic progress policy - Prioritization policy for the CCG program - Policy to "lock" student's enrollment level at a drop/add or other date - Leave of absence policy

 OHE has developed a series of questionnaires designed to collect information from each institution about its processes and controls.
-The draft versions of the questionnaires are currently under review by the Minnesota Association of Financial Aid Administrators (MAFA) which will provide feedback to OHE before final versions are sent out to institutions.
-The results of the questionnaires will first be used for audits of the 2015-16 aid year.
+The draft versions of the questionnaires were reviewed by the Minnesota Association of Financial Aid Administrators (MAFA).
+OHE plans to distribute the questionnaires to institutions that will or could be audited for the 2015-16 year.
+OHE will work with external reviewers and their client institutions to obtain completed questionnaires by the time the final audit reports for 2015-16 are due to OHE.